-Also called the Florence of the south, Lecce is known for its baroque architecture with more than 40 churches and at least as many noble palazzi built or renovated between 17th and 18th century.
+Also called the Florence of the south, Lecce is known for its baroque architecture with more than 40 churches and at least as many noble palazzi built or renovated between the 17th and 18th centuries.
 The streets are always alive with a very friendly atmosphere.
-Don’t miss the Pasticciotto (typical cake of Lecce) at Pasticceria Alvino in piazza Sant’Oronzo, and the ice coffee with almond syrup!
+Don’t miss the Pasticciotto (typical cake of Lecce) at Pasticceria Alvino in piazza Sant’Oronzo, and the iced coffee with almond syrup!

 Alberobello is a fairytale UNESCO World Heritage town made of 1500 Trulli (typical Apulian conical stone huts).
 It is considered a unique and enchanting place and it is definitely worth a visit.

 The region’s star attraction is the food.
 As might be expected, seafood dishes predominate, with squid a favourite ingredient, but there’s also a host of local specialties.

 The inland town of Altamura produces bread prized all over Italy.
 It’s baked in wooden ovens to a recipe unchanged since the Middle Ages.

 Gioia del Colle is the place to go for mozzarella and burrata cheese; while in Murgia, cardoncello mushrooms and wild onions abound.
 And wherever you are, you can order a glass of red Primitivo or Negramaro wine, of course.